ralfhecktor/architecture-blueprint/README.md

 Alternatively simply run the main method within the `ArchitectureBlueprintApplication` class from your IDE.

+For running in a Kubernetes cluster, a readiness probe is exposed via `/actuator/health/readiness` and liveness probe via `/actuator/health/liveness`.

 ## How to use

 1. Download and install [postman](https://www.postman.com/) if not already installed.